delawaremathguy/ShoppingList/README.md

 *  I have made the "Add New Shopping Item" button present as a Sheet, although if you later want to edit it, you'll transition using a NavigationLink.
 (The same happens for "Add a New Location.")
 You might be interested in seeing how to do this -- it turns out to be pretty simple.

 * I am puzzled by how to handle rotation.
 Rotate from a compact-width orientation into a regular-width orientation  (e.g., iPhone 11) and, yes, you get something surprising (I understand that part and think I can handle that later).
 But then rotate back into a compact-width orientation and the display goes a little strange.

-*  ~~I'm puzzled for now on one thing.
-The MainView of this app is a TabView, embedded in a NavigationView, and therefore the MainView owns the navigation bar.
-The individual TabViews that appear in the MainView apparently cannot adjust the navigation bar themselves when they appear (e.g., add their own leading or trailing items or even change the title).
-There might be a way for the MainView to work with this (I already control the title by the active TabView tag), but it seems counter-intuitive that the MainView needs to know how each individual TabView wants its navigation bar to be configured~~.

 *  I still get console messages at runtime about tables laying out outside the view hierarchy, and one that's come up recently of "Trying to pop to a missing destination." (current set-up is XCode 11.5, simulator & myiPhone on iOS13.5, and MacOS 10.15.5).
 Since I added contextMenus, I get a plenty of "Unable to simultaneously satisfy constraints" messages.
 I'm ignoring them for now, and I have already seen fewer or none of these in testing out XCode 12.
 Several internet comments  seem to be saying ignoring most of these messages is the right thing to do for now.